top of page

 Inspired by the hand doodled Modern Electrics masthead.
 Font now available

-Available here at Creative Market and Behance.
+Available here at Creative Market, Behance, and Etsy.

-MODERN ELECTRICS, the second resurrected typeface by GiGiDesigns, is a monument to the dazzling early electric age.
+MODERN ELECTRICS, the second resurrected typeface by GiGi Designs, is a monument to the dazzling early electric age.
 An era of inquirers delighted in sharing homespun experiments to a diaspora of like-minded enthusiasts.
 It’s at home doodled in the margins of the first electrical magazine for everyone- whose name it shares, & the source of its original 11 letterforms.

 MODERN ELECTRICS includes 1 font style in .OTF format and comes QWERTY keyboard ready.